 Workforce Waiver Legislation

-In 2019 and 2020, we co-sponsored the Early Childhood Education Workforce Waiver with Assemblymember Marc Berman.
-We designed this legislation to remove financial barriers and incentivize Californians to join the ECE workforce by establishing a fee waiver for the core eight community college ECE courses.
-In 2020, the bill (AB1073) passed unanimously from the Committee on Higher Education with support from numerous child care providers and advocates, county supervisors and offices of education, community colleges and even Lt Governor Eleni Kounalakis.
+In 2019 and 2020, we co-sponsored the ECE Workforce Waiver with Assemblymember Marc Berman, designed to remove financial barriers and incentivize Californians to join the ECE workforce.
+In 2020, the bill passed from the Committee on Higher Education with support from child care providers and advocates, county supervisors and offices of education, community colleges and even Lt.
+Governor Eleni Kounalakis.